neo4j-contrib/py2neo/book/graph-data.rst

     >>> ac.type()
     'WORKS_WITH'

-Collections of nodes and relationships may be contained in a :class:`.Subgraph` object.
+Arbitrary collections of nodes and relationships may be contained in a :class:`.Subgraph` object.
 The simplest way to form :class:`.Subgraph` instances is by combining nodes and relationships with standard set operations.
 For example::